Paul Cauthen: ‘I’m unboxable. Nobody’s gonna ever tell me what I need to sound like’

 “It’s the only way in my mind I can stay sane,” Cauthen says.
 “If I roll around every day dressed up like crazy, wild man 'Big Velvet' I wouldn’t make it long.
 But when I get to put on that jacket and go out on stage and get down, I let all ego go.”

 “It is me,” he states, claiming he’s far from playing a character.
 “It’s just really leaning into your full potential.”
 Cauthen is well aware that he’s fortunate to have a time and a place in which to let “Big Velvet” shine.
 “I’m lucky that I can turn it on and off,” he says.
-“When I’m doing a hip thrust on stage as a 6’4,” 250 pound man, I don’t think I’m going to do that in the front yard in this little hometown of Tyler.
+“When I’m doing a hip thrust on stage as a 6’4,” 250-pound man, I don’t think I’m going to do that in the front yard in this little hometown of Tyler.
 It’d scare off the neighbours!” he laughs.
 “It’s like Superman.
 Like putting on a cape.
 That’s what I feel like when I hit stages now.
 There’s no barriers with me on stage and I don’t want there ever to be.”

 To understand Cauthen, you need to know where he’s been and how far he’s come.
 A truckstop Tchaikovsky, he’s a composer of highs and lows, uppers and downers, drifters and saviours.
 It’s not always been pretty, but it’s always been real.

 “It’s almost to a fault how blunt and honest I can be sometimes,” he explains.
 His candour is best demonstrated in 2019’s Room 41, an extremely personal album in which Cauthen lays bare his soul to listeners.
-Named after the room in Dallas’ Belmont Hotel where he spent a near-two year bender, the album chronicles a dark period of heartbreak, substance abuse, depression and anxiety.
+Named after the room in Dallas’s Belmont Hotel where he spent a near-two-year bender, the album chronicles a dark period of heartbreak, substance abuse, depression and anxiety.
 It was in that hotel room that Cauthen laid the framework for what would become a soundtrack of drug-addled hymns about getting loaded, destroying himself, and then searching for peace in the rubble.

 “I’m having a lot more fun right now,” he says, well aware of how rocky the road to this record has been.
 “I was on a search and a journey for so long and now I’m just feeling stable.”
 He describes Country Coming Down as a continuation not just of Room 41 but of his life in general.
 Cauthen has cleaned up, found love, and got married since his battles at the Belmont.
 “That was that record,” he says, and Country Coming Down is something else entirely.
 A stark contrast from the aches and pains in Room 41, he’s finally able to open the curtains and let in some light.

-Cauthen considers Country Coming Down a “good timin’, get-out-of-your-comfort-zone kind of record.”
-He lists his main muses as “Alan Jackson’s ‘Chattahoochee’, waterskiing, and drinking cold beer.”
-And the F word.
-"I think it’s one of the greatest words ever invented,” he says.
+Cauthen considers Country Coming Down a “good timin’, get-out-of-your-comfort-zone kind of record”.
+He lists his main muses as “Alan Jackson’s ‘Chattahoochee’, waterskiing, and drinking cold beer”.
+And the F-word.
+“I think it’s one of the greatest words ever invented,” he says.
 “You can use it in so many different sentences.”
 Coming from several generations of church leaders and growing up in a conservative setting, this doesn’t sit terribly well with his heritage.
 “My dad was probably not the happiest about a lot of it.
 But it’s honest,” he says.
 Priding authenticity above all, he adds: “If I can say the word ‘f***’ out on the golf course, by god, I can say it in a song.”

 Cauthen did not want his new album, which was created during the pandemic, to mirror the seemingly inescapable horrors of the time.
 “Everybody’s talking about all the s*** that’s crumbling down around them all the time,” he says.
-“Let’s have a good time record.
+“Let’s have a good-time record.
 I just think that’s what the world needs right now.”

 To call Country Coming Down a “good timin’” album hits the nail on the head, but to try and sort it into a genre is almost impossible.
 It’s chrome bull testicles under a pick-up truck – unusual and out of place, but it makes you smile.
-When asked how he sees his work, he simply says “It’s my music.”
+When asked how he sees his work, he simply says: “It’s my music.”

 “Radio never wanted anything to do with me,” he explains, “Nashville, LA, New York… nobody wanted anything to do with me.
 None of these genres would really open their arms for me in the beginning and now they wanna put me in this box or say that I’m this or that.”
 Cauthen laughs about it now.
 “I’m unboxable.
 I’ll drop a dadgum jazz record next year if I want to.
 Nobody’s gonna ever tell me what I need to sound like.”